 People aged 50 and older have the highest risk of getting severely ill if bitten by a mosquito infected with West Nile virus.

 In milder illness, symptoms may include fever, headache, body aches, skin rash and swollen lymph glands.
 Symptoms can last for as little as a few days but can last for several weeks.
 With more severe illness, people may have headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, paralysis and, rarely, death.

 There is no specific treatment for West Nile virus, but the symptoms can be treated.
 With severe illness, hospitalization and treatment in an intensive care unit may be required.

 West Nile virus has been detected in dead birds, mosquitoes, and horses in Vermont.
 The virus has been found in all counties, but no area of the state appears be at higher risk.
 It is a relatively uncommon cause of illness in people.
 Since 2011, two or three infections in people have been reported each year.
 Prior to that, the most recent documented case of human illness was in 2003.
-The last reported case in a horse was in 2005.
-However, West Nile virus has been detected in mosquitoes and dead birds every year.
+West Nile virus continues to be detected in mosquitoes each year.

 The best way to protect yourself is to prevent mosquito bites.